Hoka One One Kaha GORE-TEX Review

 The torsional rigidity of this boot is impressive, considering its lack of a shank.
 It has decidedly more rigidity than models with a similar weight, and it is hard to detect this rigidity thanks to the rockered sole that promotes more of a rolling motion without the need to articulate as much at the ball of the foot as other boots.

-While we want to emphasize the stability underfoot in this boot, it is worth noting that the material that the collar is made of it lighter and softer than that of a more dedicated hiking boot or a boot meant for mountain scrambling.
+While we want to emphasize the stability underfoot in this boot, it is worth noting that the collar's material is lighter and softer than that of a more dedicated hiking boot or a boot meant for mountain scrambling.
 Those boots have more rigid material around the ankle.

-They may not do nearly as well in loose sediment as boots with deeper set lugs like found on mountain boots, but in the majority of on-trail scenarios we encountered, we felt that the wearing the Kaha GTX was similar to riding a fat tire bike - there is so much sole surface area contacting the ground that you can't help but have amazing traction.
+They may not do nearly as well in loose sediment as boots with deeper set lugs like found on mountain boots, but in the majority of on-trail scenarios we encountered, wearing the Kaha GTX felt similar to riding a fat tire bike — there is so much sole surface area contacting the ground that you can't help but have amazing traction.

 More streamlined models might be light as a feather, weighing nearly a pound less, though they do not have the same protection and stability.
 Simply said, this boot has a comfort-to-weight ratio that is unmatched by any boot in this review, and for those who have aching knees and are looking for a way to increase their longevity on the trails, this boot is a perfect choice.

 These boots have a flood height of 5.5 inches, as measured from the bottom of the sole to the top of the waterproof/breathable Gore-Tex brand membrane.
 This liner provides an adequate barrier to incoming water, and we had no issue while testing this in our simulated 5-minute underwater test or testing during daily use in the backcountry.